ADVERTISEMENT

 Understanding Computer Vision

-Computer Vision (CV) is an important field of Artificial Intelligence (AI), enabling machines to understand and interpret the vast amount of visual information in our physical world.
-Like how people use their eyes and brains to identify objects, movements, and scenes, CV enables machines to process images and video to make decisions based on what they “see.”
+It is an area of Artificial Intelligence that is vital to machine vision processing, enabling machines to comprehend and interpret the vast amounts of visual information from our physical world.
+Just as we use our eyes and brains to recognize objects, movements, and scenes, machines can analyze images and video and make decisions about what they “see.”

-The possibilities created by this technology allow for computers to visually identify faces, detect objects, follow movement, and understand complex visual environments.
-CV uses a combination of algorithms, Machine Learning models, and large datasets to take raw data captured by cameras and turn it into actionable insights that support business and other applications.
-As the application of AI continues to grow, so will the capabilities of CV, making it easier for businesses and organizations to leverage automation, safety, and innovation across areas such as Healthcare, Automotive, Security, Manufacturing, Entertainment, and many others.
+This allows machines to visually identify faces, see objects, track movement, and comprehend complex visual environments.
+The application of CV is enabled by combining algorithms, Machine Learning Models, and large datasets to transform raw camera-captured data into actionable insights for businesses and others.
+As AI continues to gain acceptance, the ability of CV to perform tasks for businesses and organizations will expand, creating opportunities for automation, safety, and innovation in fields such as Healthcare, Automotive, Security, Manufacturing, Entertainment, etc.

 The Basics of Computer Vision

-Computer Vision uses computational methods to enable machines to recognize objects in images and videos, much as we do with our eyes.
-First, computer vision captures video and still images using camera and/or sensor technology.
-Once captured, it must be processed using mathematical and computational methods to define shapes, colors, textures, and relationships.
+Computer Vision uses algorithms and computational methods that mimic how humans see, enabling machines to recognize objects in video and still images.
+The first step in computer vision involves capturing video and still images via a variety of camera and/or sensor technologies.
+Following capture, the video or still image must be processed using mathematical/computational methods to define shape, color, texture, and relationships.

 Definition and Importance